Seed of South Sudan: Memoir of a "Lost Boy" Refugee

 - details the history of African Sudan and its relationship to Egypt, including endnotes and references.

 - shows maps of the area of his journey and the new states within South Sudan

 - includes stories of NBA basketballers and many others who helped the new nation, and assesses the future for the new country.

-- enables the authors to earn funds for water wells that will lessen the extreme burden on women in the villages near Rumbek, South Sudan and bring a clinic to the area.
+- sends some book proceeds to Wells for Hope, Inc. for water wells and other health improvements that will lessen the extreme burden on women in the villages near Rumbek, South Sudan.

 For more information: